 To get a clear overall picture of the company

-Start by looking on the company’s website.
-The ‘about us’ section, the annual report, blogs and case studies of past projects can give you a good insight into the organization and their accomplishments.
+Start by looking at the company’s website.
+The ‘about us’ section, the annual report, blogs, and case studies of past projects can give you a good insight into the organization and its accomplishments.

 To demonstrate wider industry knowledge and awareness of competitors